oracle/cloudtestdrive/DataScience/lab200/lab.md

 ## Visual verification on the test set

-- Let's take an example image from the testset and check if the model is able to classify it correctly.
+- First of all, let's check the performance intuitively through a visualization.
+Let's take an example image from the testset and check if the model is able to classify it correctly.
 We'll take a random index of 99.

 ```
 plt.imshow(x_test[99].reshape(28, 28),cmap='Greys')